PragathiC/java/README.md

-Practing with Puneeth for demo
+Practing with Pragathi for demo